 - With a person other than your roommate: mask on AND socially distanced

-- Flats, suites and apartments are considered a "unit” and not expected to socially distance within a resident’s own room or unit.
+- Flats, suites and apartments are considered a "unit” and not expected to socially distance within a resident’s own

 In your residence hall

 - No mask if it is a private bath (in-suite, single-use).

 - Mask on if it is public/shared when possible (not when showering/brushing teeth/washing face).

 - In a lounge or study space alone: mask on

 - In a lounge or study space with other people: mask on AND socially distanced

 - In the hallway: mask on AND socially distanced